ItzKubass/Pterodactyl-Panel-Migration-Guide/README.md

 ### 1.1 Backup the .env File

-The `.env` file located in `/var/www/pterodactyl` contains sensitive environment variables like your `APP_KEY`.
-This file is critical for decrypting data and must be transferred to the new server.
+The `.env` file located in `/var/www/pterodactyl` contains sensitive environment variables such as your `APP_KEY`.\
+This file is essential for decrypting data and must be transferred to the new server.

 ``` bash
 cd /var/www/pterodactyl
 ```

-Make sure the backup location is secure since this file holds sensitive information.
+Ensure the backup location is secure, as this file contains sensitive information.

 ### 1.2 Backup the Database

-Next, you need to export the Pterodactyl database.
-In this example, the database is named **panel**.
+Export the Pterodactyl database (assumed to be named `panel`):

 ``` bash
 mysqldump -u root -p --opt panel > /var/www/pterodactyl/panel.sql
 ```

-This command will export the entire panel database into a file named `panel.sql` inside `/var/www/pterodactyl/`.
-You'll need to transfer this file to your new server later.
+This creates `panel.sql`, which you will later import on the new server.

 ## Step 2: Set Up Pterodactyl on the New Server

-Before you can restore your data on the new server, you need to install the Pterodactyl panel.
+Install a fresh instance of the Pterodactyl panel before importing your data.

 ### 2.1 Install the Pterodactyl Panel

-Follow the official installation guide to set up the panel on your new server.
-This covers all necessary steps, including installing required dependencies, database setup, and configuring the web server.
+Follow the official installation guide to complete the required setup.

 ## Step 3: Migrate the Database

-Once the Pterodactyl panel is set up on your new machine, it's time to restore your previous database.

 ### 3.1 Transfer the `panel.sql` File

-Use `scp` or any other file transfer method to move the `panel.sql` file from the old server to the new one.
+Use `scp` or another method to transfer the SQL file from the old server.

 ### 3.2 Import the Database

-After transferring the SQL file, import the database into the new server's MySQL instance.

 ``` bash
 mysql -u root -p panel < /var/www/pterodactyl/panel.sql
 ```

-Ensure that you are in the correct directory and your database name is correctly set.
+Verify that the database name matches your configuration.

 ## Step 4: Restore the .env File

-Transfer the `.env` file from the old server to your new server and place it in `/var/www/pterodactyl`.
+Transfer the `.env` file to:

-Make sure you place the `.env` file in the correct location, as it is crucial for panel functionality.
+    /var/www/pterodactyl

+This file contains the application key used for decryption and must be restored properly.

 ## Step 5: Migrating Wings

-Now that the panel is running on the new server, it's time to set up and migrate Wings.

 ### 5.1 Install Wings

-Follow the Wings installation guide to install Wings on your new machine.
-Ensure that the new Wings are properly configured to communicate with the Pterodactyl panel on the new server.
+Follow the Wings installation guide on your new server.

 ### 5.2 Transfer Volumes

-Your game server data is stored in volumes, which need to be transferred to the new Wings machine.\
-The default location for these volumes is `/var/lib/pterodactyl/volumes/`.

-Use your preferred method to copy the volumes from the old machine to the new one.
+Game server data resides in:

+    /var/lib/pterodactyl/volumes/

+Copy these volumes to the same directory on the new machine.

 ## Step 6: Update Allocations

-Since the IP address of your new machine is likely different from the old one, you need to update the IP allocations in the database.
+The new machine will likely have a new IP address.

 ### 6.1 Get the New IP Address

-Run the following command on your new Wings machine to find your new IP
-address:

 ``` bash
 hostname -I | awk '{print $1}'
 ```

 ### 6.2 Update the Database with the New IP

-Log in to your MySQL database and update the allocations table with your new IP address.

 ``` bash
 mysql -u root -p